a5hpip3/yelpuberdelivery/readme.md

 You can get a Google Maps key from the [Google Developer Console](https://console.developers.google.com/).
 Enable the Geocoding API and Google Maps Javascript API v3 to get the map working.

+#### Uber

+You'll need to register an account on Uber developers and get API keys [developer site](https://developer.uber.com).

 ### ``config/database.yml``

 The database file is fairly empty and is set to work with a clean/default PostgreSQL installation.
-If you're looking to configure it to your system or use a different adapter we recommend looking at the [Ruby on Rails guide to configuring the database](http://edgeguides.rubyonrails.org/configuring.html#configuring-a-database) for more information.

 ### ``config/secrets.yml``

 Every rails application employs a secret key to verify signed cookies.
 To keep people from using the same secret keys we've removed them here.
 You should generate new ones with ``rake secret`` before starting development.

+### ToDo - improvements ###

+Implement NetHttp requests for authentication and authorization.
+This will allow the right scope to be requested and let the user actually call a ride (currently non functional).
+	Extra credit: develop Oauth strategy further to include request scope.

+Add user profiles to track orders placed and dispatched, cancellations etc. Track profile data.

+Implement Ajax modal when clicked on a restaurant to allow user to:
+	1) Order food directly through online ordering system (if available)
+	2) Get time till order ready from online ordering system or have user enter time-till-ready manually.

+Instead of a manual call to Uber, implement an automatic Uber dispatch based on food order confirmation and time-till-ready.

+Send push or sms notifications to user when Uber dispatched, and/or when Uber close by with order.